 355 Auditing.
 (4)

 Theory and practice of financial statement auditing.
 Focus on the nature of auditing, standards, reporting, the audit environment, risk assessment and planning, controls, sampling techniques, ethics, and legal liability.
 Prerequisites: 326, 340, and junior standing.
-Fall and spring.
+Spring.

 371 Individual Learning Project.
 (1-4)